Alcaro/Arlib/subproj/gravelcube/sandbox/README.txt

     NEWCGROUP, to limit various resources
     NEWIPC, NEWNS and NEWUTC are mostly paranoia.
 I doubt they make any difference, but why not?
     (this is actually part of the fork(), and the fork is actually clone(), because unshare(CLONE_NEWPID) is weird)
+- (If the above fails) A normal fork(), then exec a setuid program and run subsequent steps in that process instead this will happen on Debian's default config NEWUSER allows access to a lot of occasionally-buggy previously-root-only kernel functions, so they disabled it while using setuid is somewhat hypocritical after the complaints in the above sandbox list, it is a fully optional component on some distros, and it's a 250 line program that takes no input I believe it is safe, but belief is obviously not a proper security mechanism, and I do wish I can remove it in the future the setuid program will also set up a uid_map, to drop privileges, as the first thing it does post-clone
 - dup2 the broker socket to fd 3
     it was created before clone()
     it's half of socketpair(AF_UNIX, SOCK_SEQPACKET, 0), used for passing additional file descriptors around